hansen-han/ena_rnaseq_quantification/README.md

 ### Usage

 Given some BioProject IDs (ie: PRJNA494155, PRJNA494156, PRJNA494157), run the following python script while in the conda environment.
+Can handle any number of project IDs to queue up.

 ```
 run_pipeline.py PRJNA494155 PRJNA494156 PRJNA494157